Home Rangers

 Polybutylene repiping FAQs

-These answers cover PB pipe identification, replacement reasons, risk, modern replacement options, disruption, spot repairs, and local service coverage.
+These answers cover polybutylene pipe identification, pipe replacement, leak risks, repipe options, materials, testing, and local service coverage.

 What is polybutylene pipe?

-Polybutylene, often called PB pipe or poly-B, is a gray plastic water supply pipe used in many homes from the late 1970s through the mid-1990s.
-It is known for aging and failure concerns, especially around fittings, connections, and hidden runs.
+Polybutylene pipe, often called PB pipe or poly-B, is a gray plastic water supply pipe used in many homes from the late 1970s through the mid-1990s.

 How do I know if my home has polybutylene plumbing?

-Does Home Rangers provide polybutylene repiping across Bucks County and Montgomery County?
+Does Home Rangers provide polybutylene pipe replacement locally?

 Yes.
-Home Rangers helps with polybutylene repiping across Bucks County, Montgomery County, nearby Philadelphia, and surrounding communities including Warminster, Ambler, Doylestown, Newtown, Southampton, Warrington, Bensalem, and Langhorne.
+Home Rangers helps with polybutylene pipe replacement across Bucks County, Montgomery County, nearby Philadelphia, and surrounding communities.

 Current Specials